pbj-apps/AnimationsWWDC23-ios/README.md

 As you can see, in the content closure, we can add modifiers to the view with values from the given frame.

 In the keyframe closure, we define KeyFrame Tracks.
-A Keytrack allow you to animate an effect with its own timing.
+A Keytrack allows you to animate an effect with its own timing.

 In the example above, the Keytrack will animate the vertical offset with a Spring effect.